FreeRADIUS/freeradius-server/doc/howto/modules/eap.md

 ## Introduction

-Extensible Authentication Protocol(EAP), rfc2284, is a general protocol that allows network access points to support multiple authentication methods.
-Each EAP-Type indicates a specific authentication mechanism.
-802.1x standard authenticates wireless LAN users trying to access enterprise networks.
+Extensible Authentication Protocol(EAP), RFC 3748, is an authentication framework and data link layer protocol that allows network access points to support multiple authentication methods.
+Each EAP Type indicates a specific authentication mechanism.
+The 802.1X standard authenticates both wireless and wired LAN users/devices trying to access "Enterprise" networks.

 RADIUS attribute used for EAP is EAP-Message, 79(rfc2869).
 RADIUS communicates all EAP messages by embedding them in this attribute.